Good News Mission: Incheon High School Girl Death Incident

-A tragic incident occurred involving the death of a high school girl due to alleged abuse by Eun-sook Park, the director of the Gracias Choir, which is affiliated with the Good News Mission, and other members.
-The girl, who was in need of psychiatric treatment, was sent to the church by her mother, who was persuaded by the choir’s offer to take care of her treatment.
-The girl endured severe mistreatment, including being deprived of sleep.
-Despite her desperate pleas to be sent to a mental hospital, she was confined and monitored by the church members.
+A high school girl was killed due to abuse by Eun-sook Park, the director of the Gracias Choir affiliated with the Good News Mission.
+The girl was sent to the church by her mother after being persuaded by the choir’s offer to take care of her mental health treatment.
+The girl endured severe mistreatment, including being deprived of sleep, confinement, and being monitored by church members.
 Over a period of five days, the girl was forced to transcribe the Bible and repeatedly climb stairs for an hour, leading to severe physical deterioration.
 She eventually lost control of her bodily functions and was unable to eat.
 After losing consciousness, she died four hours later.
-Eun-sook Park, director of the Gracias Choir and daughter of Pastor Ock Soo Park, continues to deny any involvement in or connection to the events leading to the death of the high school student, with ongoing testimonies supporting her claim.
+Eun-sook Park, director of the Gracias Choir and daughter of Pastor Ock Soo Park, denied any involvement in or connection to the events leading to the death of the high school student.
 At the sentencing hearing held on November 25, 2024, the prosecution sought life imprisonment for Park Eun-sook and 30 years in prison for her accomplices.
-Ultimately, Park Eun-sook and her accomplices were each sentenced to four years and six months in prison.
+Park Eun-sook and her accomplices were each sentenced to four years and six months in prison at the end of their first trial.
+At a second trial in September 2025, Park Eun-sook was sentenced to 25 years in prison for child abuse resulting in death.
+In January 2026, the Supreme Court of Korea upheld her conviction from the second trial.